yozhgoor/cargo-temp/README.md

 cargo temp
 ```

-A shell is opened in the project directory, so you can immediately start editing, building and
+A shell opens in the project directory, so you can immediately start editing, building and
 running code right away.
-You can also [configure][config-template] `cargo-temp` to open directly the
+You can also [configure][config-template] `cargo-temp` to open the
-project in your preferred editor instead of a shell.
+project directly in your preferred editor instead of a shell.

-When you exit the shell (or the editor), the project and all its files are automatically deleted.
+When you exit the shell (or editor), the project and all its files are automatically deleted.
 To preserve it, simply delete the `TO_DELETE` file before exiting.
 The project directory will remain
 intact or you can also [configure][config-template] a default destination for the preserved
 projects.